Mahmoud-Ahmed-Omar/Mahmoud-Ahmed-Omar/README.md

 # Hi there 👋

-I'm Mahmoud Omar, Senior Software Engineer (Backend Laravel - NodeJs) at Smart Technology Solutions.
+I'm Mahmoud Omar, A senior Software Engineer (Backend Laravel - NodeJs) at Smart Technology Solutions.
 I'm passionate about building scalable and efficient systems that solve real-world problems.

 ## Skills